Emmanuelle Guyon, the mirror of your emotions

 History, legends and beliefs about silver

 The use of silver dates back millennia, establishing its presence in various civilizations for the creation of ornaments, utensils, medical practices, trade, and the establishment of monetary systems.
-However, silver has often been relegated to a secondary position behind gold, the latter being rarer and captivating due to its color and brilliance resembling that of the sun.
+However, silver has often been relegated to a secondary position behind gold, the latter being rarer and captivating due to its color and brilliance, which closely resembles the sun.

-The early association of gold with the sun naturally led to considering silver as its counterpart, linked to the moon.
-It is thus frequently symbolized by a crescent moon.
-This association between silver and the moon has infused the metal with feminine symbolism, evoking qualities such as gentleness, purity, transparency, soul, coldness, and fertility.
-Silver has thus been adopted as the symbol of numerous goddesses associated with the moon, embodying qualities related to these attributes.
-Some examples of these goddesses will be mentioned in the text to illustrate this rich symbolism.
+The early association of gold with the sun naturally led to silver being considered its counterpart, linked to the moon.
+Thus, it is frequently symbolized by a crescent moon.
+This relationship between silver and the moon has imbued the metal with feminine symbolism, evoking qualities such as softness, purity, transparency, the soul, coldness, and fertility.
+Silver has been adopted as the symbol of many goddesses associated with the moon, embodying attributes related to these qualities.
+Notable lunar goddesses include Selene in Greece, who was often depicted with a crescent moon, and the Roman goddess Luna, who shared similar symbolism.

 history and healing properties of silver